Xamla/Rosvita.SampleDevice/README.md

 Pin-options (e.g. whether the pin should be shown on the module or in the property editor by default) can be specified via the `[InputPin]` attribute.

+## Configuration/Workflow Discovery of Custom Assemblies

+The search process for custom components and workflow modules is separate for parts of the Rosvita project configuration system and the workflow editor.

+### Auto-Discovery of Configuration Components

+TBD

+### Auto-Discovery of Workflow Editor Modules

+A Rosvita graph runtime process searches recursively during start-up for files with the ending `.xmodule` in the current working directory, the graph runtime host binary directory.
+When it finds empty `.xmodule` files it looks for an assembly with the same same by `.module` replaced by `.dll` und tries to load it.
+If the assembly could be loaded it looks for the `GraphRuntimeInitializer` attribute to intantiate the specified initializer class and trigger the initialization.

+## Quick References

 ### ConfigurationGenerator